What Satan Taught Eve in the Garden

 According to Moroni if we do this we will have avoided denying the power of God.
-But if we will have not followed this course of perfection in Christ we will have denied the power of God and personally nullified the purpose of Heavenly Father’s existence.
+But if we have failed to follow this course of perfection in Christ we will have denied the power of God and personally nullified the purpose of Heavenly Father’s existence.
 We can only acquire a Celestial character that can dwell or even survive in God’s presence by following the steps here outlined.
 Otherwise we are preparing by default to go somewhere else.

-This is hard doctrine, but the perfection that both the Father and the Son are talking about in the scriptures, and the broken heart and contrite spirit is the essential and necessary key, for without it, as Nephi explained above, the ends of the law, the Law of Redemption, cannot be satisfied.
-Otherwise the Son cannot present us personally to the Most High God, the Creator of worlds without end, as being holy and without spot.
+This is hard doctrine, but the perfection that both the Father and the Son are talking about is in the scriptures we have been given.
+And the broken heart and contrite spirit is the essential and necessary key.
+For without it, as Nephi explained above, the ends of the law, the Law of Redemption, cannot be satisfied.
+Otherwise the Father cannot perfect us through the Atonement of His Son, and the Son cannot present us personally to His Father, the Creator of worlds without end, as being holy and without spot.

 The process herein described is simple, profound and, unfortunately, rarely understood.

 The history of Israel is cyclical.
-The adversaries used by the Lord to humble Judah and Israel anciently were and are also symbolic of the latter-day challenges that the people of the Lord face already now and in the future.
-For example, the members of the church have already been carried into modern day Babylonian captivity.
-Our dependence upon the current national and world structure and culture has provided the enemy of our souls and his minions a stealthy creeping and overpowering control of our lives, thought processes and options.
-Despite the fact that the Lord created for us a nation based on democratic principles and Judeo-Christian concepts we are letting its blessings slip through our fingers.
-Though, as of this writing, the encroaching burden has recently hit a crescendo there will, of course, be more to come.
+The adversaries used by the Lord to humble Judah and Israel anciently were and are also symbolic of the latter-day challenges that the people of the Lord face now and in the future.
+For example, the members of the LDS Church have been carried carefully by the Adversary into modern day Babylonian captivity.
+Our dependence upon the current national and world structure and culture has provided the enemy of our souls and his minions a stealthy creeping and overpowering control of our lives, our thought processes and our options.
+Despite the fact that the Lord created for us a nation based on democratic principles and Judeo-Christian concepts our national constitutional blessings are slipping through our fingers.
+Even though, as of this writing, the encroaching burden has recently hit a crescendo, there is more to come.

-So, in this context, who would have supposed that missionaries would be called home, Chapels empty, temples closed and work for the dead hamstrung?
+In this context, who would have supposed that missionaries could have been called home for a time?
+Or chapels empty, temples closed and work for the dead hamstrung?
 That the three-fold mission of the Church could be crippled overnight?
 We were blindsided.
 And, on a perfectly related matter, how many members voted in the 2016 and 2020 elections for some of the most evil, vile political persons on the planet?
 People running for office representing a political party that supports and even advocates heinous crimes including late-term abortion (e.g. infanticide)?
-1

 The next serious challenge to both the world and the Lord’s people will come from a modern day alliance symbolized by ancient Assyria.
-This treacherous Assyrian alliance and its geopolitical arrival on the scene will liberate us from Babylon and all its requirements and trappings.
-When Babylon falls the Lord says, “Rejoice over her, thou heaven, and ye holy apostles and prophets; for God hath avenged you on her.”
-(Rev 18:20) God will avenge Babylon on us because of the great havoc and spiritual destruction spiritual Babylon, the Whore, wrought not only on the world at large, but particularly upon us.
+This treacherous Assyrian alliance and its geopolitical arrival on the scene will liberate us from Babylon with all its requirements and trappings.
+When Babylon falls the Lord says, “Rejoice over her, thou heaven, and ye holy apostles and prophets; for God hath avenged you on her” (Rev 18:20).
+God will avenge Babylon on us because of the great havoc and spiritual destruction spiritual Babylon, the Whore, wrought not only on the world at large, but particularly upon LDS members.
 The spiritual cost has been extremely high.
 So the Lord has arranged a deliverance for the saints and others.
 But it will not be pretty.

 The catch associated with this deliverance is that it is provided by Israel’s other enemy, in the form of global conquest, including a national invasion.
 The bondage of extensive and nonessential merchandise and dishonest business dealings with which we yoked ourselves is replaced by an iron sinew of subjugation.
 And many people will perish in uninspired vain and foolish efforts to deal with this necessary purging prelude to building Zion and the New Jerusalem.

 To the righteous and the elect the Lord warns and instructs, “Come, my people, enter thou into thy chambers, and shut thy doors about thee: hide thyself as it were for a little moment, until the indignation be overpast.
-For, behold, the LORD cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain.
-(Isaiah 26:20-21) And many of the slain will be those of us that did not stand in holy places.
+For, behold, the LORD cometh out of his place to punish the inhabitants of the earth for their iniquity: the earth also shall disclose her blood, and shall no more cover her slain" (Isaiah 26:20-21).
+Many of the slain will be members that did not stand in holy places.
 Though this certainly includes temples and church facilities, it means also being where the Lord wants us to be and doing what He wants us to do—regardless of how it looks to those not receiving personal revelation.

 This initially referred to the failure of the early saints to build and redeem Zion, but applies even more particularly to us today.
 We should not delude ourselves that we are collectively any better than the early saints, many of whom were called upon to make great sacrifices and yet were still chastened severely by the Lord.